 Working in a construction zone can undoubtedly be dangerous.
 Nevertheless, construction workers have the right to feel safe and protected despite the hazards around them.
 If you or a loved one has been injured or killed while on the job at a construction site, you also have the right to seek compensation for your injuries and/or losses.

-The Mark Casto Law Firm, PC can help you understand the legal options that you have in recovering compensation.
-We bring with us over 20 years of courtroom experience, so clients like yourself can be confident in our representation.
+I am attorney Mark Casto, and I can help you understand the legal options that you have in recovering compensation.
+I have over 25 years of courtroom experience, so clients like you can be confident in my representation.

-Below are some of the construction accident cases we handle:
+Below are some of the construction accident cases I handle:

 - Accidents caused by defective equipment or machinery